TillMacher/apscale_gui/README.md

 ## Local BLAST

-The local BLAST tool rather simple to use.
+The local BLAST tool is really simple to use.

 1. Select your sequences (.fasta) and OTU table (.xlsx).
 2. Build a new database from a source file (see available dabases below).
 This only needs to be done once.